guidewire-oss/sawchain/docs/OVERVIEW.md

 Template content requirements differ depending on the context.

-When creating, updating, and rendering resources, templates have to contain complete resource definitions.
+When creating and rendering resources, templates have to contain complete resource definitions.

 ```yaml
 # Complete resource definition